How Many Years Does It Take to Become an Architect?

 For highly rigorous students looking for the fastest path to pursue their architectural licensure, some students may choose to pursue an Integrated Path to Architectural Licensure (IPAL) degree.
 This highly intensive degree program allows students to take their Architecture Registration Exams (A.R.E) and begin logging internship hours towards their Architecture Experience Program (AXP) requirements while they are still a student.
-There are currently only 17 colleges offering this type of degree in the U.S. include NewSchool’s IPAL Graduate Architecture program.
+There are currently only 17 colleges offering this type of degree in the U.S. including NewSchool’s IPAL Graduate Architecture program.
 The goal of pursuing this degree is to allow students to earn their licensure upon graduation.
 The master’s degree in architecture at NewSchool gives students with a bachelor’s degree in architecture or a related field the opportunity to earn a professional master’s degree in architecture and is recognized by the NAAB.

 After completing a NAAB accredited first professional degree, NCARB requires that those seeking licensure complete 3,740 internship hours as part of the Architectural Experience Program (AXP), formerly known as Intern Development Program (IDP).
 The purpose of this comprehensive internship program is to give candidates the skills and knowledge for independent architecture practice.
 This ensures protection of the public’s health, welfare, and safety, keeping practice parameters current with NCARB’s most recent program implementations that parallel industry regulations.